7rensenS/employee-management-system/README.md

 ## 🛠️ Technologies Used

 * **Java 17+**: The core programming language.
-* **Spring Boot 3.2.x**: The framework for building robust, stand-alone, production-grade Spring applications.
+* **Spring Boot 3.5.x**: The framework for building robust, stand-alone, production-grade Spring applications.
 * **Spring Data JPA**: For simplified data access and persistence with Hibernate as the JPA provider.
 * **H2 Database**: An in-memory database used for development and testing, easily swappable with external databases like PostgreSQL or MySQL.
 * **Maven**: Dependency management and build automation tool.
 * **Lombok**: Reduces boilerplate code (getters, setters, constructors).
 * **Jakarta Validation (Bean Validation)**: For declarative validation of input data.
-* **SpringDoc OpenAPI (Swagger UI)**: For automatic generation of interactive API documentation.

 ---

 ## 📁 Project Structure

-The project follows a clean, standard Spring Boot layered architecture: src/main/java/com/example/employeemanagementsystem
+The project follows a clean, standard Spring Boot layered architecture:

-├── config                      # Application-wide configurations (e.g., DataLoader for initial data) ├── controller                  # REST API endpoints (handles HTTP requests and responses) ├── dto                         # Data Transfer Objects (DTOs) for API request/response payloads │   ├── DepartmentCreateRequestDTO.java
+src/main/java/com/example/employeemanagementsystem
+├── config
+├── controller
+├── dto
+│   ├── DepartmentCreateRequestDTO.java
 │   ├── DepartmentLookupDTO.java
 │   ├── DepartmentResponseDTO.java